-- Skin scrapings: Scrapings of several layers of skin which are then evaluated under a microscope to look for the presence of mites, fungal infections, and bacterial infection.
+- Skin scrapings: Scrapings of several layers of skin are evaluated under a microscope to look for the presence of mites, fungal infections, and bacterial infections.

-- Skin culture: A sample of skin is taken from the affected area and added to a culture which promotes the growth of microorganisms which can identify a bacterial infection.
+- Skin culture: A sample of skin is taken from the affected area and added to a culture that promotes the growth of microorganisms that can identify a bacterial infection.

 - Food trials: The cat is switched to a novel source of food (such as kangaroo or lamb) for several weeks, excluding all other foods, including treats.
 If miliary dermatitis improves, the cat will then resumes his usual diet to see if the miliary dermatitis returns.